mjbots/moteus/docs/reference.md

 ## Position ##

-The commanded position is limited to +-32767.0 revolutions before any `rotor_to_output_ratio` has been applied.
-Reducers there will further limit the range of the commandable revolutions.
-For instance, a 1/10 reducer configured as `rotor_to_output_ratio=0.1` results in a available position command range of +-3276.7 revolutions.
+The reported and commanded position is limited to +-32768.0 revolutions

 If either: